Written by Deborah Emmanuel Seah Qing En, BSc (Hons), MSc.

 Consumption of certain types of medications may also cause the development of presbyopia by directly affecting the ability of the eye to focus on near objects.
 Such medications include antidepressants, antihistamines, diuretics, antipsychotics, and antispasmodics.

-If you experience any of these signs and symptoms, schedule an appointment with an eye health professional to get your eyes checked.
+If you experience any of these signs and symptoms, schedule an appointment with an eye doctor or eye health professional to get your eyes checked.
 It is also important to note that the development of eye conditions may even start before symptoms appear, which makes going for regular and timely eye checks that much more essential.

 Refractive power of the eyes refers to the ability of the eye to focus on near and far objects.
 The refractive power of the eyes, corrective eyeglasses, and contact lenses are measured in dioptres (D).